Skip to contents

 Due to technical limitations, it is sometimes necessary to conduct wet-lab preparations of large cohorts in several batches.
 The main risk when making several batches is to introduce technical biases or batch effect in the dataset.

 A quality control (QC) report can be performed.
-It uses several metrics to help identify outlier samples and/or batch effects, including end read counts and the C-score itself at all the 7217 genomic positions.
-The QC verifies that the coverage is uniform and reproducible between samples, eliminating the possibility of bias due to sequencing and outliers
+It uses several metrics to help identify outlier samples and/or batch effects, including read-end counts and the C-score itself at all the 7217 genomic positions.
+The QC verifies that the coverage is uniform and reproducible between samples, eliminating the possibility of bias due to sequencing and outliers.

 QC can be either performed using a panel of ready to use functions, which correspond to data visualization, or automatically.

 With the ribo_toy example, the column that contains the information about samples batches is called “run”.
-The name is thus given to the library_col parameter.
+The name is thus given to the library_col parameter but it can be also left empty.

 report_qc(ribo = ribo_toy, library_col = "run")